AppleNewtonRepositories/NewTen/README.md

 > Open the Extras drawer, then tap on the very upper-left corner of the rectangle that bounds it, then in the upper right.
 You'll see a dialog box asking you to select a connection for a built-in serial debugger

 In this sheet, tap "Serial Debugger", and use this app to start downloading the ROM.

+### Download

+A pre-built binary can be downloaded from https://www.dropbox.com/s/5ns4kgn08vp2g47/NewTen.zip?dl=0

+Requires an Intel Mac running Mac OS X 10.6 or above.